 With 12,000 people diagnosed with a brain tumour every year, there has never been a more important time to recognise the work of the teams that help patients through their brain tumour journey.

 Three years ago, Baroness Tessa Jowell gave her powerful speech in the House of Lords recognising the need to improve brain tumour treatment, care and survival for all patients.
 Since then the TJBCM, with Professor Katie Bushby as programme lead, has been leading on the Tessa Jowell Centre of Excellence designation initiative – an exercise designed to recognise and award neuro-oncology centres for their excellence in patient care.

 Centres were measured on a range of criteria including excellent clinical practice and training opportunities; emphasis on patient quality of life; providing clinical trials and offering a high standard of research opportunities.
 Led by a committee of experts in the field and with virtual site visits, the assessments were backed up by patient feedback collected by The Brain Tumour Charity about the care they received in these centres.

-20 centres across the United Kingdom applied to be designated, each demonstrating enthusiasm and commitment to the process, passion for their patient group and high quality care in line with national guidance and standards.
-Nine centres stood out however, for their excellence across clinical practice, patient care and research and truly embodied the human-centred culture of kindness and compassion that Tessa advocated for during her lifetime, providing wraparound holistic care that meets a patient where they are.
+28 centres across the United Kingdom applied to be designated, each demonstrating enthusiasm and commitment to the process, passion for their patient group and high quality care in line with national guidance and standards.
+Eleven stood out however, for their excellence across clinical practice, patient care and research and truly embodied the human-centred culture of kindness and compassion that Tessa advocated for during her lifetime, providing wraparound holistic care that meets a patient where they are.